 Family therapy is part of the plan for every patient.
 The family is brought in for sessions and remains a part of the program as part of a teen’s discharge plan—involved in the continuing therapy plan and ensuring that the patient keeps up with therapy.

 Other types of therapy include group or individual therapy.
 Our counselors use techniques of cognitive behavioral therapy and dialectical behavioral therapy.
 These methods focus on a patient’s thought patterns and how they affect behavior.
 They can teach teens how to accept uncomfortable thoughts and feelings instead of struggling with them.
-Our counselors also use nursing groups to teach teens how their bodies are affected by stress or by drug use.
+Our Counselors also use nursing groups to teach teens how their bodies are affected by stress and dependency.

 Levels of Healing